 When Flow initializes, it runs the boot () method in a package's Package class.
-This is the place to wire signals to slots as needed for your package:
+This is the place to wire signals to slots as needed for your package.
+This can be done using the connect() and wire() methods, depending on the slot you want to use: